-Scrum Team Estimation Game workshop is known also under Swimlanes Estimation because of how cards look on the table after finishing the game.
+Team Estimation Game is both an estimation technique and a workshop.
+It is known also under the Swimlanes Estimation name because of how cards look on the table after finishing the game.
 This very powerful technique is approximately 3 times faster than Planning Poker and has the same accuracy.

 During this game, the team will arrange the PBI cards in such a way, that the smallest size items will end on the left and the largest items will end on the right.
 If the team considers two tasks being the same size they can place them one below another.

 - Start with a stack of ranked story cards (highest ranked on top).
 You can print them directly from JIRA.
 If you don’t have enough time to rank them before estimating – just shuffle them and you are good to go.